awillig/dcp-vardis/spec-v1.0/dcp-vardis.md

 `VarId` value of the variable to be deleted, referred to as `varId` below.

-The `RTDB-Delete.response` primitive is returned after the VarDis entity has finished processing the request.
+The `RTDB-Delete.confirm` primitive is returned after the VarDis entity has finished processing the request.
 As a parameter it only carries a status code.